The Psychology of the Fade: Why Do Friends Drift Apart?

 Should I send a closure text or just let it fade?

 Read the room.
-A 2024 YouGov poll showed 82% of people prefer a mutual fade over a formal breakup text for casual friendships.
+For a casual friendship, most people would rather fade than receive a formal breakup message.
 If you are still wondering why do friends drift apart in your specific case, remember that most drifts do not need a manifesto.
 If you haven't spoken in three months, sending a paragraph about your boundaries is performative.

 Is it normal to grieve a friendship drift?

 Yes.
 Mourning the potential of a person is natural, even if you initiated the distance.
-Clinical psychology data from the APA (2025) indicates 67% of adults experience measurable grief symptoms after a platonic fade.
+Platonic loss gets far less social permission than romantic loss, which is why it so often arrives unnamed.
 You are grieving the era of your life they represented, which is why exploring why do friends drift apart often brings up so much grief.

 Can a drifted friendship be revived?

 Only if both people have evolved.
-Nostalgia cannot sustain a second act.
-According to a 2023 Relational Dynamics study, only 14% of rekindled friendships last beyond a year.
+Nostalgia cannot sustain a second act — a rekindling that runs entirely on old material tends to run out of it fast.
 You must meet them as a stranger.
 Which Hand to Read for Palmistry?
 The Answer Changes Based on What You're Looking For.

 Conclusion: Stop Watering Dead Plants